 Debra Erck recently retired from Austin ISD after 30 years of teaching, 28 of those at Hill Elementary.
 She is a vocalist and flautist, currently participating in the music program at Grace Episcopal Church in Georgetown, TX.
 Her passion for curriculum development has provided opportunities for collaborative work with a variety of arts organizations, including Austin Opera, Austin Symphony Orchestra, Austin Children’s Museum, and the Weill Music Institute at Carnegie Hall in NYC.
 Debra joined the AJW Board in September 2016.

 Susanna Sharpe has been entertaining audiences in Austin, Texas, since 1984.
 She was the leader of the popular dance band Susanna Sharpe and Samba Police from 1988 to 2000.
 Susanna performed and taught workshops for 10 years with Circle of Light, a project of the late singer/composer Tina Marsh, bringing music, dance, and stories of different cultures to audiences of all ages.
-By day, Susanna is a writer and communications coordinator for LLILAS Benson Latin American Studies and Collections at UT Austin.
-She has also served on the Board of the Austin Youth Orchestra.
+By day, Susanna is a writer and communications coordinator for LLILAS Benson Latin American Studies and Collections at UT Austin, which makes her a natural fit as our quarterly newsletter designer.
 Susanna joined the AJW Board in 2021.

-Mariann Bokako Moutoukou is the newest member of the Austin Jazz Workshop Board, coming onboard in September 2022.
+Mariann Bokako Moutoukou joined the AJW Board in September 2022.
 She has been a Music Specialist in Austin ISD for many years, currently working at Casis Elementary.
 By night, Mariann plays and sings for a reggae band and a Congolese band.
 She has served as a worship leader and plays piano/organ for several churches in the area.
 Mariann holds a degree from Huston-Tillotson (B.A) and is working on her masters at Texas Tech University (M.M.Ed).

 Masumi Jones came to Austin from her native Tokyo in 2008.
 Locally, she works with The Jitterbug Vipers, Sarah Sharp, Alex Coke, and others.
 Ms. Jones was voted Best Drummer by the Austin Chronicle Music Awards of 2013, and has also performed with the award-winning Tapestry Dance Company since 2010.